 Consumer Recovery Account

-The California Department of Real Estate is the agency within California state government that issues real estate broker and salesperson licenses and public reports to subdividers of California real property.
-The Department also has the authority to revoke or suspend a license for violations of the Real Estate Law (Section 10000 et seq., of the Business and Professions Code).
-In addition, the Department administers a victim's fund, known as the Consumer Recovery Account (Recovery Account).
+The California Bureau of Real Estate is the agency within California state government that issues real estate broker and salesperson licenses and public reports to subdividers of California real property.
+The Bureau also has the authority to revoke or suspend a license for violations of the Real Estate Law (Section 10000 et seq., of the Business and Professions Code).
+In addition, the Bureau administers a victim's fund, known as the Consumer Recovery Account (Recovery Account).

 How It Works

 The Consumer Recovery Account became operative on July 1, 1964 and is funded from a portion of the fees paid by licensees.
 It enables a person who has been defrauded or had trust funds converted by a real estate licensee in a transaction requiring that license, and who satisfies specified requirements (California Business and Professions Code Section 10471 et seq.) to recover at least some of his or her actual loss when the licensee has insufficient personal assets to pay for that loss.